 Bariloche is one of those special places that you feel lucky to have discovered.
 Sitting on the shores of Lake Nahuel Huapi and surrounded by scenic mountains, Bariloche (actually, San Carlos de Bariloche) is the capital of Argentina’s Lake District.
 It is known for its great hiking, winter skiing and surprisingly, to some of the best, homemade chocolate in South America, courtesy of the original Swiss and German settlers.
 If you are planning a trip to Bariloche, here are a few suggestions of things to do in Bariloche.

 Bariloche is a great destination of hikers of all different ranges of abilities because of the impressive Andes peaks that surround the area.
 Bariloche is one of the best spots to go hiking for new hikers especially because Bariloche has been well adapted for visitors of all types where the more intense hikes can end with a car ride home instead of back down the way you came up.
 Cerro Lopez is a good hiking option to consider!

 2. Mountain Biking

 This also means that there are a variety of different mountain biking routes to truly take in the landscape that makes up much of the lake district of Argentina.
-Find yourself riding up and down the steep inclines and decents of this mountainous region.
-The terrain can be tough with some of the routes paved, and others where you are riding trails, but no matter what route you end up taking, you will be pleasently surprised.
+Find yourself riding up and down the steep inclines and descents of this mountainous region.
+The terrain can be tough with some of the routes paved, and others where you are riding trails, but no matter what route you end up taking, you will be pleasantly surprised.
 You never know, you may just end up on the beach for the sunset after a long ride to catch the sun setting over the Andes.